apache/airflow/CONTRIBUTING.rst

 use the right requirements file for the right python version.

 The ``requirements-python<PYTHON_MAJOR_MINOR_VERSION>.txt`` file MUST be regenerated every time after the ``setup.py`` is updated.
-This is checked automatically in Travis CI build.
+This is checked automatically in the CI build.
 There are separate jobs for each python version that checks if the requirements should be updated.

 If they are not updated, you should regenerate the requirements locally using Breeze as described below.